Baker Park Reserve

 For a quick getaway in the woods, hike the 1.1-mile paved loop near Baker Campground.
 Park near the campground office and head north on the paved trail.
 Tip: Go in the evening and enjoy sunset views over Lake Independence.

 Bring your bike and ride the 12.5 miles of paved trails—including a 6.2-mile loop—over rolling hills and bask in scenic views of the big woods along the trail.
 Pack a picnic and park at a rest stop along the way for lunch.
-Want to bring the whole family?
-Child bike trailers may be rented on weekends and holidays from the Baker Campground office.

 things to do